daurnimator/ldbus/README.md

 ### Bound from C

-Functions that normally take a `DBusError` return `nil, "error_message"` on failure.
+  - Functions that normally take a `DBusError` return `nil, "error_message"` on failure.
+  - Errors will be thrown on out of memory

  C                                                                                                                                                         | Lua                                               | Comments
 -----------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------|--------------------------